 You probably knew that before reading this post, but hopefully we helped you understand a bit more of what a potential buyer is looking at when you’re going through tech due diligence and what you can do to make your listing and sales process smoother on this front.

-If you’re thinking about selling your SaaS and have questions, shoot us an email.
+If you’re thinking about selling your SaaS and have questions, send us a message.
 We’re always happy to have a conversation and answer questions.